onecrayon/VPScratchpadTemplate/README.markdown

 To access your scratchpad via LaunchBar or similar, copy the Daily Log and Quick Note Applescripts somewhere they'll be noticed.
 For LaunchBar, that likely means `~/Library/Scripts/` or wherever you have configured it to look for Applescripts.
 If you are using QuickSilver, see the "Applescripts" page in the scratchpad for installation instructions.

+If you are still using VoodooPad 4 for whatever reason, you can find the original scratchpad document in the VoodooPad 4 folder.

 ## License

 The content and scripts in this template are distributed under an MIT license.
 VoodooPad, the VoodooPad file format, JSTalk, and similar are all rights reserved by [Flying Meat](http://flyingmeat.com/) and Gus Mueller.
 This project is in no way endorsed by or affiliated with Flying Meat, so if it melts your computer or something, don't go blaming Gus.